sidhenriksen/hm/README.md

 `density`, `Cells`, `exptlist`, `penetrationlist`.
 Base is a 1x2 array, where the elements correspond to the two densities used (5% and 24%).

-`density` tells the density of the random dot stereograms used (5% or 24%).
+`density` gives the density of the random dot stereograms used (5% or 24%).
 `Cells` is the struct containing all the curated data.
 `exptlist` lists all the recording sessions
 `penetrationlist` gives the x-y coordinates for each recording session.